robenkleene/collections/cards/us-history.md

 - **What were the Intolerable Acts?
 When did they happen?** The Intolerable Acts were punitive laws passed by the British Parliament in 1774, after the Boston Tea Party.
 - **What was the Boston Tea Party?
 When did it happen?** A protest to the Tea Act, where on December 16, 1773 members of the Sons of Liberty, some dressed as Native Americans, threw the East India Company's tea sitting on ships into the Boston Harbor.
 - **What was Paul Revere's Midnight Ride?
 When did it happen?** Paul Revere rode
+- **Where does the phrase "one if by land, two if by sea" come from?**